MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/spb/spb-connection-locks.md

 ---
+title: SPB Connection Locks
+author: windows-driver-content
-Description: 'Connection locks are useful for enabling two clients to share access to a target peripheral device on a simple peripheral bus (SPB).'
+description: Connection locks are useful for enabling two clients to share access to a target peripheral device on a simple peripheral bus (SPB).
-MS-HAID: 'SPB.spb\_connection\_locks'
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
-title: SPB Connection Locks
-author: windows-driver-content
+ms.assetid: 073D9854-0F51-4518-A22B-0A0546694E30
 ---

 # SPB Connection Locks

-Connection locks are useful for enabling two clients to share access to a target peripheral device on a [simple peripheral bus](buses.simple_peripheral_buses) (SPB).
+Connection locks are useful for enabling two clients to share access to a target peripheral device on a [simple peripheral bus](https://msdn.microsoft.com/library/windows/hardware/hh450903) (SPB).
 Both clients can open logical connections to the same target device and use the connection lock when either client requires exclusive access to the device to perform a series of I/O operations.
 When one client holds the connection lock, requests by the second client to access the device are automatically deferred until the first client releases the lock.

-A client uses the [**IOCTL\_SPB\_LOCK\_CONNECTION**](buses.ioctl_spb_lock_connection) and [**IOCTL\_SPB\_UNLOCK\_CONNECTION**](buses.ioctl_spb_unlock_connection) requests to acquire and release the connection lock on a target device on an SPB.
+A client uses the [**IOCTL\_SPB\_LOCK\_CONNECTION**](https://msdn.microsoft.com/library/windows/hardware/jj819324) and [**IOCTL\_SPB\_UNLOCK\_CONNECTION**](https://msdn.microsoft.com/library/windows/hardware/jj819325) requests to acquire and release the connection lock on a target device on an SPB.
 A client sends these I/O control (IOCTL) requests to the file object for the device.

 The driver for an SPB-connected peripheral device is typically either a User-Mode Driver Framework (UMDF) driver or Kernel-Mode Driver Framework (KMDF) driver.
-To send an IOCTL request to an SPB-connected peripheral device, a UMDF driver calls a method such as [**IWDFIoRequest::Send**](umdf.iwdfiorequest_send).
-A KMDF driver calls a method such as [**WdfIoTargetSendIoctlSynchronously**](kmdf.wdfiotargetsendioctlsynchronously).
+To send an IOCTL request to an SPB-connected peripheral device, a UMDF driver calls a method such as [**IWDFIoRequest::Send**](https://msdn.microsoft.com/library/windows/hardware/ff559149).
+A KMDF driver calls a method such as [**WdfIoTargetSendIoctlSynchronously**](https://msdn.microsoft.com/library/windows/hardware/ff548660).

 Typically, connection locks are unnecessary.
 Most client drivers always have exclusive access to a target device on an SPB.
 A connection lock is needed only in the relatively rare case in which two clients must share access to the same target device, and one or both clients must sometimes have exclusive access to the device for a series of I/O operations.

-By default, if two clients share a target device, the [SPB framework extension](buses.spb_framework_extension) (SpbCx) serializes I/O requests for the device according to the order in which they arrive in the SpbCx request queue.
+By default, if two clients share a target device, the [SPB framework extension](https://msdn.microsoft.com/library/windows/hardware/hh406203) (SpbCx) serializes I/O requests for the device according to the order in which they arrive in the SpbCx request queue.
 The connection lock overrides the default ordering of requests.
 After one client acquires the connection lock, SpbCx holds back I/O requests that it receives from the second client until the first client releases the lock.

 In the current implementation of SpbCx, the primary use of connection locks is to enable the client driver for a target device to share access to the device with the ACPI driver, Acpi.sys.
 Acpi.sys is a system-supplied driver that manages certain core-resource devices on behalf of the ACPI firmware for the hardware platform.
 For example, a platform that uses a System on a Chip (SoC) might also contain a power management integrated circuit (PMIC) that is accessed by both Acpi.sys and a client driver.